 - Coordinating updated materials with Office of Admissions representatives to reach students through their travel schedule.

-- Fall and Spring retreats with of area educators and superintendents within five partner public school districts held on campus each semester and increase awareness of UNC Asheville’s teacher licensure program, as well as disseminate information on professional development opportunities, etc. to region.
+- Fall and Spring retreats with area educators and superintendents within five partner public school districts held on campus each semester and increase awareness of UNC Asheville’s teacher licensure program, as well as disseminate information on professional development opportunities, etc. to region.

 - Promote programs which bring residents from the Asheville and surrounding communities to campus.
 Attention to community outreach, with particular emphasis on underrepresented populations.